 To ask for the price of a dog is never a simple question.
-Many things need to be taken into account when looking at the cost for a breed, including (but not limited to) — bloodline, class of Bully, structure, and much more.
-Understanding the price of the dog you’re getting is important, but how can you put a price on a companion?
+Many things need to be considered when looking at the cost for a breed, including (but not limited to) — bloodline, class of Bully, structure, and much more.
+Understanding the price of the dog you are getting is important, but how can you put a price on a companion?

-However, although it’s imperative to understand the prices behind getting a pet, it’s impossible to really put on a price on the relationship you’ll have with an American Bully dog.
-The breed is amazing in multiple ways — they’re a pleasure to live with and be around, and although each dog is different, the breed itself is known for it’s gentle and loving nature.
+However, although it is imperative to understand the prices behind getting a pet, it is impossible to really put on a price on the relationship you will have with an American Bully dog.
+The breed is amazing in multiple ways — they are a pleasure to live with and be around, and although each dog is different, the breed itself is known for its gentle and loving nature.
 How, exactly, can one really put a price on companionship?